arianaberger/react-final-project/NOTES.md

 1. reset account form is not working in actions/accounts.js line 39
 2. How to get account totals?
 State or model method? => show method gives account total given the account id
-3. AccountsContainer props are undefined?
-Also account_total of 0 not showing up in component

 Import provider to index.js
 create a store.js and import it into index.js